Taishitun

 Taishitun Town (太师屯镇 (太師屯鎮, Tàishītún Zhèn)) is a town located in the Miyun District of Beijing, China.
 Chao River, Qingshui River and Andamu River converge here before flowing into Miyun Reservoir.
-The town is situated on the south of Gaoling and Gubeikou Towns, west of Xinchengzi and Wulingshan Towns, northwest of Beizhuang and Dachengzi Towns, as well as northeast of Jugezhuang and Mujiayu Towns.
+The town is situated south of Gaoling and Gubeikou Towns, west of Xinchengzi and Wulingshan Towns, northwest of Beizhuang and Dachengzi Towns, as well as northeast of Jugezhuang and Mujiayu Towns.
 According to the 2020 census, it was home to 22,388 inhabitants.

 Prior to the Ming dynasty, this region had been the residence of the Court Astronomer, thus earned the name Taishitun (太史屯 (Court Astronomer's Village)).
 Later the name evolved into its current form.

 History

 Administrative divisions

 As of the time in writing, Taishitun Town is divided into 39 subdivisions, in which 5 are communities and 34 are villages.
 They are organized into the following list:

 Transportation

 China National Highway 101 and Daqing–Guangzhou Expressway run through the town.